Skip to content

 docs/audits/<YYYY-MM-DD>-core-reaudit.md

-A tracked docs/audits/index.md (created at first audit, not pre-created by this ADR) optionally lists past audits with one-line descriptions, for human browsability.
-The trigger tool does not depend on the index file — it discovers records by globbing docs/audits/*-core-reaudit.md.
+The directory is tracked (an earlier planning/audits/ location was gitignored, which would defeat trigger-driven scheduling — the trigger tool reads the records to determine what changed since the last audit).
+A tracked docs/audits/index.md (created at first audit, not pre-created by this ADR) optionally lists past audits with one-line descriptions, for human browsability; the trigger tool does not depend on it — it discovers records by globbing docs/audits/*-core-reaudit.md.

 D3 — The trigger tool is a reporter, not a CI gate